EFox2413/initiumGrease/README.md

 -  :heavy_exclamation_mark: [nearby-items](https://raw.githubusercontent.com/EFox2413/initiumGrease/master/nearby-items.js)
 -  :heavy_exclamation_mark: [no-refresh](https://raw.githubusercontent.com/EFox2413/initiumGrease/master/no-refresh.js)

+# Contribute
+If you are interested in contributing simple take a look at the issues and try your hand at coding it.
+Submit a pull request when it's completed.
+If you need guidance or help feel free to talk to me in game (Elys), leave a comment on an issue, or in the [gitter chat](https://gitter.im/EFox2413/initium-d/~chat#)

+# Documentation

 ## weather-script
 Script that displays the weather forecast for the current hour and for the next hour.